Philipp Kurashev: Playing career

 Kurashev played his junior hockey in the Quebec Major Junior Hockey League (QMJHL) for the Quebec Remparts.
 He played 183 regular season games and put up 179 points (69 goals) over three seasons.
 He also played 17 playoff games, putting up 13 points (3 goals).

 On 12 March 2019, Kurashev signed a three-year, entry-level contract with the Chicago Blackhawks.
 He reported to the Rockford IceHogs at the end of his junior season and made his professional debut on 5 April 2019.

 Prior to the 2020–21 season, with the North America season delayed due to the COVID-19 pandemic, Kurashev remained in Switzerland as he was loaned to the National League (NL) club, HC Lugano, on 6 September 2020.
 Kurashev made his NHL debut with the Blackhawks on 15 January 2021 against the Tampa Bay Lightning.
 Four days later, on 19 January, Kurashev scored his first NHL goal against Sergei Bobrovsky of the Florida Panthers.

+Kurashev became a restricted free agent before the 2023–24 NHL season and requested an arbitration hearing for a new contract.
+An arbitrator awarded Kurashev a two-year contract with an average annual value of $2.25 million on 23 July 2023.
+He enjoyed his most productive NHL season, recording a career-high 18 goals and 36 assists.
+He finished second-best on the Blackhawks in goals, assists, and points behind his line mate, Connor Bedard.